jackskj/carta/README.md

 carta.Map(rows, &blogs)
 ```

-Assume that in above exmpele, we are using a schema containing has-one and has-many relationships:
+Assume that in above exmple, we are using a schema containing has-one and has-many relationships:

 ![schema](https://i.ibb.co/SPH3zhQ/Schema.png)